klausmueller-neo4j/private-link-aura-terraform/README.md

 ## What this creates
 - A VPC Interface Endpoint (`aws_vpc_endpoint`) targeting the Neo4j Aura PrivateLink service you provide via `service_name`.
-- Optional Security Group (managed) that allows inbound 80/443/7687 from allowed CIDRs (defaults to the VPC CIDR).
+- Optional Security Group (managed) that allows inbound 80/443/7687 from allowed CIDRs (defaults to 0.0.0.0/0).
 - Private DNS enabled on the endpoint (when supported by the service).
  - Optional networking when `vpc_id`/`subnet_ids` are omitted: a VPC (`10.16.0.0/16`), three private subnets for the endpoint ENIs, plus one public subnet, Internet Gateway, and a public route table for the test VM.